 - Crime Rate: Safer than 89% of Los Angeles neighborhoods

 Just west of Los Angeles lies the quaint family-friendly neighborhood of Mar Vista!
-This Los Angeles neighborhood offers a small-town vibe with a strong, tight-knit community—two things that help families feel safe raising their kids.
+This Los Angeles neighborhood offers a small-town vibe with a strong, tight-knit community—two things that can help families feel confident when raising their kids.
 It’s also surrounded by parks, restaurants, and highly-rated schools like Mar Vista Elementary School and Windward School.
-Those living in Mar Vista can settle down in Mid-Century Modern ranches and Spanish-style homes, while only being a short drive to Venice Beach and the Santa Monica Pier!
+Those living in Mar Vista can settle down in Mid-Century Modern ranches and Spanish-style homes, while only being a short drive away from Venice Beach and the Santa Monica Pier!
+And if you’re looking for things to do in LA, pick up fresh fruits and veggies while the kids attend a cooking class at Mar Vista Farmers Market.

 Things to Do in Mar Vista

-Pick up fresh fruits and veggies while the kids attend a cooking class at Mar Vista Farmers Market.
-Learn about Southern California’s aviation history, watch a film in the screening room, and see a variety of aircraft at the Museum of Flying.
-Take the kids to the Mar Vista Recreation Center for a game of roller hockey or a music class.
+Learn about Southern California’s aviation history, watch a film in the screening room, and marvel at the variety of aircraft at the Museum of Flying.
+Take the kids for a game of roller hockey, music class, or a swim at the Mar Vista Recreation Center.
 Connect your mind, body, and soul with a yoga class at Light on Lotus.
-Learn the basics of throwing on the potter’s wheel at Peach Tree Pottery, where your family can make their own keepsakes.
-Chow down on German entrees like Jager Schnitzel or Traditional Bratwurst at Rasselbock Kitchen & Beer Garden.
-Savor the flavors of Hawaiian dishes like the Loco Moco Plate or Kaula Pork with Cabbage Plate at Rutt’s Cafe.
-Settle in for live music and an expansive global menu with entrees like Spanakopita, Free-Range Chicken, or Grilled USDA Prime Tri-Tip at The Mar Vista.
+Spark creativity in your family by learning the basics of throwing on the potter’s wheel at Hands in Clay L.A.
+Chow down on German entrees like Jager Schnitzel or Homemade Spatzle at Rasselbock Kitchen & Beer Garden.
+Savor Hawaiian dishes like the Loco Moco Plate or Kalua Pork at Rutt’s Cafe.
+Enjoy comfort food like Mac & Cheese, the Kids Chicken Tenders, or a Curried Chicken Salad Sandwich at Rustic Kitchen Restaurant & Wine Bar.
+Or settle in for live music and an expansive global menu with entrees like Youvetsi or Pastitsio at The Mar Vista.

 - Home Price: $655,300 median purchase price; $1,535 median monthly rent